-Google have announced that in 2021, the Core Web Vitals will be an official ranking factor, which means that the user experience of a website is now a ranking factor to meet the expectations that customers have on user experience when visiting a page.
+Google has announced that in 2021, the Core Web Vitals will be an official ranking factor, which means that the user experience of a website is now a ranking factor to meet the expectations that customers have on user experience when visiting a page.
 Like it or not, it will decide a website’s position on search.
-Adding to the other website ranking factors such as mobile friendliness, safe browsing, HTTPS, and having no intrusive interstitials, the Core Web Vitals or page experience signal brings in 3 more factors – loading of the page, speed of interactivity and visual stability of the web page when loading.
+Adding to the other website ranking factors such as mobile-friendliness, safe browsing, HTTPS, and having no intrusive interstitials, the Core Web Vitals or page experience signal brings in 3 more factors – loading of the page, speed of interactivity, and visual stability of the web page when loading.
 The update is benchmarked by 3 main elements which collectively measures real-world user experience.

 - Largest Contentful Paint (LCP)

-This is the primary element of the update and is the time taken for the largest content on the page to load.
+LCP is the primary element of the update and is the time taken for the largest content on the page to load.
 The largest content has to load within 2.5 seconds for it to score well.

 - First Input Delay (FID)